 More Stats +/-

-Innovation Keynote Speaker Jeremy Gutsche is an award-winning author, innovation expert, "one of the...
+Innovation Keynote Speaker Jeremy Gutsche is a New York Times Bestselling author, award-winning...

 Get inspired by our collection of 2,000+ keynote speaker videos and 100+ courses of innovative content.